OCAST SUPPORT FOR MANUFACTURERS

-The Oklahoma Manufacturing Alliance is a not-for-profit corporation that helps small- and medium-sized Oklahoma manufacturers become progressively more successful in their marketplace.
-OCAST is proud to sponsor this premier manufacturing assistance organization.
-A private, not-for-profit corporation, the Manufacturing Alliance uses state, federal and local funding to provide hands-on assistance.
+OCAST’s support for manufacturers includes R&D funding, investment capital and technical services through a contract with the Oklahoma Manufacturing Alliance (OMA).
+The OMA is a not-for-profit corporation that helps small- and medium-sized Oklahoma manufacturers become progressively more successful in their marketplace.
+OCAST is proud to sponsor this premier manufacturing assistance organization which, in addition to state funding through OCAST, is also sponsored by federal, Career-Tech, Higher-Ed and private funds to provide hands-on assistance.

 Smaller manufacturers: The Oklahoma Manufacturing Alliance delivers much-needed hands-on services – everything from educational programs, trade leads and data analysis to assistance in taking the first step toward achieving certifications for manufacturing excellence.